The isospectrality of asymptotic quasinormal modes of large Gauss-Bonnet d-dimensional black holes: Quasinormal modes, the asymptotic limit and the monodromy method

 But one can allow $r$ (and $x$) to take complex values and consequently assume an analytic continuation of functions of $r$ to the complex plane.
 In this case, near the event horizon we can distinguish the two exponential terms by computing the respective monodromies around it: indeed, the boundary condition (\ref{bcx2}) can be set as a monodromy condition.
 Furthermore, one can take the contour of a Stokes line defined by $\Im\left(\omega x\right)=0$ in the complex $r$ plane.
 Through Stokes lines we have $|e^{\pm i\omega x}| = 1$: the asymptotic behavior of $e^{\pm i\omega x}$ is always oscillatory and there will be no problems with exponentially growing versus exponentially vanishing terms.
 Thus if one considers the Stokes lines, imposing the boundary condition (\ref{bcx1}) in the complex $r$ plane no longer poses a challenge to an approximate analytical method.

-In order to compute analytical expressions for quasinormal frequencies, we resort to the monodromy method \cite{Motl:2003cd} (for a recent application to quasinormal modes of regular black holes see \cite{Lan:2022qbb}).
+In order to compute analytical expressions for quasinormal frequencies, we resort to the monodromy method \cite{Motl:2003cd}.
+This method has been used for the calculation of highly damped quasinormal modes in four and higher dimensions in Einstein gravity \cite{Birmingham:2003rf,Natario:2004jd}.
+Corrections to these results in terms of the inverse of the overtone number have been computed analytically, using the same method, in \cite{Musiri:2003bv}.
+These studies have been extended to string-theoretical \cite{Moura:2021nuh}, loop quantum-corrected \cite{Babb:2011ga} and regular black holes \cite{Lan:2022qbb}.

 In order to apply this method, as we mentioned, we need to consider the coordinate $r$ as complex-valued, and the master equations (\ref{potential0}) as differential equations defined on the complex plane.
 The general idea of the method is to pick two closed homotopic contours on the complex $r$-plane.
 Both these contours enclose only the physical horizon $r=R_H$: none of them encloses the origin of the complex $r$-plane nor any other complex root of the metric function $f(r)$ (``fictitious horizons'').
 One of these contours, the ``big contour'', seeks to encode information of the boundary condition (\ref{bcx1}) on the monodromy of $\psi$ associated with a full loop around it.
 The other contour, the ``small contour'', seeks to encode information of the boundary condition (\ref{bcx2}) on the monodromy of $\psi$ associated with a full loop around it.
 Since both contours are homotopic, the monodromy theorem asserts that the respective monodromies must be the same.
 Thus, equating them yields an analytic solution to the values of the quasinormal frequencies $\omega$.

 We restrict our analysis in this article to the highly damped regime of quasinormal modes defined by the condition \be \Im\left(\omega\right) \gg \Re\left(\omega\right). \ee This condition is equivalent to $\omega$ being approximately imaginary.
 The definition of a Stokes line comes thus as